 CWP CHAIRPERSON JOINS VIRTUAL CWP CANADIAN REGION STEERING COMMITTEE TO DISCUSS FUTURE ACTIVITIES future activities of the network and the CWP strategic plan.

-The Chairperson of the

-Commonwealth Women

-Parliamentarians (CWP),

-Hon.
-Shandana Gulzar Khan,

-MNA (Pakistan) attended

-a virtual CWP Canadian
+The virtual meeting was chaired by the CWP Canadian Region

-Region Steering Committee

-in January 2021 to discuss
+The Chairperson of the Commonwealth Women Parliamentarians (CWP), Hon.
+Shandana Gulzar Khan, MNA (Pakistan) attended a virtual CWP Canadian Region Steering Committee in January 2021 to discuss